-Gluten is a mixture of gliadin and gluten proteins naturally present in wheat, rye, barley, and related grains, including those wheat varieties known by such names as durum (semolina), spelt, einkorn, emmer, khorasan (Kamut), club wheat, triticale, and farro.
+Gluten is a mixture of gliadin and gluten proteins naturally present in wheat, rye, barley, and related grains, including those wheat varieties known by such names as durum (semolina), spelled, einkorn, emmer, Khorasan (Kamut), club wheat, triticale, and farro.

 It is most commonly present in products made from wheat flour and in certain other food products in which it is used as an ingredient, providing elasticity in baked goods, for example, as well as texture, moisture retention, and flavor.
 Gluten may also be found in some cosmetics, hair products, and other dermatological preparations.